trustodia/e-Research-Hackfest-prep/warmups/README.md

   * If you would like to add a component to the warmups, it should have at least 2 languages (_e.g._ curl and python)
   * Ensure that you provide means to _test_ the warmup - be sure to describe the dependency of  the test, if there are particular tools necessary to conduct the test.
+  * Ensure that the warmups and tests follow the same numbering schema

 ## FutureGateway warmups